Best AI Agent Skills for Debugging in 2026

 What Are Debugging Tools?

 Debugging tools are AI-powered software designed to help developers and teams tackle debugging-related tasks more efficiently.
 These tools are typically published as open-source projects on GitHub and can be integrated into existing workflows via MCP (Model Context Protocol), Claude Skills, or standalone agent frameworks.
-On Agent Skills Hub, we index 10 quality-scored debugging tools across languages including TypeScript, C++, Lua.
+On Agent Skills Hub, we index 10 quality-scored debugging tools across languages including Rust, TypeScript, Lua.

 Why Use Debugging Tools?